jessfuchs/cre_turnover/README.md

        width="700">
 </p>

-The workflow starts from standardized SCRMshaw prediction outputs.
-Their generation, filtering, post-processing, and integration are described in detail in [`01_scrmshaw/`](01_scrmshaw/).
+SCRMshaw prediction generation, filtering, post-processing, and integration are documented in detail in [`01_scrmshaw/`](01_scrmshaw/).
+Each subsequent workflow stage contains its own README describing stage-specific inputs, parameters, QC procedures, outputs, and adaptation points.
-Stages are intended to be executed sequentially.
-Validated intermediate results can be reused, so computationally expensive SCRMshaw scans and pairwise whole-genome alignments do not need to be repeated when only downstream analyses are rerun.

 ---